Active

 With the passage of Senate Bill 79 (SB 79), the City of Los Angeles must decide how it is going to implement the new legislation.
 The law’s provisions are slated to go into effect July 1, 2026, but municipalities are given options to delay effectuation or create alternative plans of their own.

-Los Angeles appears poised to delay effectuation of the bill in certain areas including in HPOZs, and is studying additional alternatives as outlined in the legislation.
+Los Angeles appears poised to delay effectuation of the bill in all areas of the city, including most HPOZs, by expanding provisions of the Citywide Housing Incentive Program (CHIP) Ordinance.

 About This Issue

-At a special Monday meeting of the Planning Land Use and Management (PLUM) Committee, Councilmembers deliberated on how the City of Los Angeles will react to this year’s most contentious piece of housing legislation, Senate Bill 79.
-The City is essentially presented with four approaches, which are not mutually exclusive to each other, whiche are detaiuled in a memo prepared by City Planning.
+At a special November 17, 2025 meeting of the Planning Land Use and Management (PLUM) Committee, Councilmembers deliberated on how the City of Los Angeles will react to this year’s most contentious piece of housing legislation, Senate Bill 79.
+The City is essentially presented with four “approaches,” which are detailed in a memo prepared by City Planning.

 Approach A would be to fully embrace SB-79 and let it dictate zoning, an option that was firmly rejected by the Committee.
 Approach B allows for “delayed effectuation” of the bill until 2030 on sites including locally designated historic resources (HCMs and HPOZs), very high fire risk areas, areas of sea level rise, and more.